Skip to content

 Progress

 The report on the environmental impact assessment of the Kárahnjúkar power plant states that it is essential to establish a monitoring system along all edges of the Hálslón reservoir since considerable erosion is to be expected in the first years/decades after its formation with the associated risk of aeolian deposits reaching vegetated areas.
-In accordance, Landsvirkjun has monitored erosion proceedings at the Hálslón reservoir.
+Following this, Landsvirkjun has monitored erosion proceedings at the Hálslón reservoir.
 Coastal areas have been walked and mapped to include erosion areas and mineral composition of the reservoir coast; erosion at the highest reservoir level has been monitored, and aerial photos have been taken regularly.
 Also, the coast has been geodetically measured in several transects, which helps to monitor the long-term development of the coast.
 Simultaneously, aeolian deposition is monitored above coastal areas.
-In addition to closely observing the progress of the coastal areas, erosion and encroachment defences have been installed (see pictures above).
+In addition to closely observing the progress of the coastal areas, erosion and encroachment defenses have been installed (see pictures above).
 The vegetation strengthened east of the Hálslón reservoir to survive the blowing sand better.
 A method to clean the sand of grown land has been developed.
 In 2014, the Soil Conservation Service of Iceland (Landgræðsla ríkisins) was asked to assess aeolian deposits at Hálslón reservoir and, at the same time, design a system to monitor long-term aeolian depositions.
 Concurrently, three measuring stations were set up at the Kringilsárrani area to monitor and measure aeolian deposition.

 Further information on countermeasures and observations at the Hálslón reservoir can be found in reports under the "Further reading" tab (only in Icelandic).

-Findings from inspection 2022:
+Findings from inspection 2023:

 Figure 1.
 Hálslón and surroundings.
 The black line shows the area covered by the monitoring and the yellow line shows the areas along the coastline that are measured.
 Blue crosses indicate the location of automatic measuring instruments that measure the aeolian deposition.